-Panel Discussion – The impact of COVID-19 and other recent developments on future PPP projects (NT, NZ, VIC, WA)
+Panel Discussion – The impact of COVID-19

 The three in construction PPP projects in NZ (1 Prison and 2 Roads) were heavily impacted by the Covid-19 Level 3 and Level 4 Government imposed lockdowns, which resulted in complex negotiations between and Crown agencies and contractors.
 There are lessons to be learnt from those negotiations and the NZ PPP model’s ability to respond to Covid-19.